 The settlement amends and restates two warrants we issued to Visser in June 2012 to purchase 15,000,000 shares of our common stock at an exercise price of \$0.22 per share.
 Those warrants contained anti-dilution mechanisms under which the number of shares issuable upon exercise of those warrants would be increased, and the exercise price for such shares would be reduced if we issued shares of our common stock at prices less than the warrants' exercise price.
-The amended and restated warrant agreement includes the effect of such anti-dilution adjustments and is exercisable for 18,611,079 shares of common stock (increased further to 18,706,235 shares under the anti-dilution provisions of the warrants, see note 8) at an exercise price of \$0.18 per share.
+The amended and restated warrant agreement includes the effect of such anti-dilution adjustments and is exercisable for 18,611,079 shares of common stock (increased further to 18,706,235 shares under the anti-dilution provisions of the warrants, see note 8) at an exercise price of \$0.18 per share as of March 31, 2015.
 The amended and restated warrant agreement continues to contain comparable anti-dilution adjustment mechanisms.
 The amended and restated warrant agreement also removes certain lock-up provisions that were included in the original warrants.
+These warrants expire on June 1, 2017.